bruderstein/react-render-hook/README.md

 # Contributing

 Contributions are very welcome.
 This project was made without really any knowledge of the devtools internals, so it is not unlikely that some things are sub-optimal, not best practice, or just plain wrong.
-The tests show that the rendered content is caught and located by the
+The tests show that the rendered content is caught and located by the API.

 # License